Dave-team/Knowledge-base/Drinks.md

 ### Other
 **How to drink whiksy**
 - Neat - probably best way overall
-- Iced - melting ice will result in a lot of water
+- On the ricks - melting ice will result in a lot of water
 - Few drops of water - this can be helpful to get some aromas out of the whisky or to make a particularly whisky a bit lighter
+- Straight up: shaken with ice and then poured into a glass.

 **Glassware**
 Key is to concentrate the nose for full aromas.
-Only use a tumbler when adding ice or when you don't care about tasting the whiskey.
+Only use a tumbler when adding ice or when you don't care about tasting the whisky.
 Otherwise, use:
 - Glencairns
 - Copta
 - Brandy snifter